infodeco/computeUI/README.md

 ## Python

 The Python implementation requires to have [`numpy`](http://www.numpy.org) installed.
-It can be used standalone, plus there are wrapper functions that allow to work with probability distributions generated using [`dit`](https://github.com/dit/) (version 1.0.0.dev6).
-The standalone version was tested with Python versions 3.4.2 and 2.7.9.
+It was tested with Python 3.4.2.
+It can be used standalone, plus there are wrapper functions that allow to work with probability distributions generated using [`dit`](https://github.com/dit/).

 ### Installation and Files

-To install, make sure that Python finds the following file (e.g. by copying the file into the python search path or by amending `sys.path`):
+To install, make sure sure that Python finds the following file (e.g. by copying the file into the python search path or by amending `sys.path`):
 - `admUI.py`: This file contains the implementation of the alternating divergence minimization algorithm for computing the unique information (admUI).
 It also contains wrapper functions that allow to work with probability distributions generated using [`dit`](https://github.com/dit/).